tolgaouz/openCV-OCR/README.md

 - Then, I created a dataset by cropping those areas of interest and labeling them with hand as what digit they are.

 - Applied data-augmentation(rotating, adding noise, shifting) methods to the labeled dataset, made the number of samples on each number equal.

+- Feed those dataset to SVM and KNN by getting the histogram of gradients(HOG) features.

+- Model had %96.2 accuracy with SVM.